Sidd-Tiwari/gst-calculator/README.md

 ## ✨ Highlights

-- **Real-Time Updates**: Values auto-update when inputs or GST rates change.
+- **Real-Time Updates**: Values auto-update dynamically when inputs or GST rates are modified.
 - **Validation**: Ensures inputs are valid numerical values.
-- **Customizable**: Easily extend with additional GST rates or functionality.
+- **Customizable**: Easily extendable with additional GST rates or functionality.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve this project.
+Feel free to open issues or submit pull requests to enhance this project.

 ---